What is Layout in a Web Page?

 <div> <p>Hello!</p> <p>Nice to meet you!</p> </div>

-An inline element occupies the full width of the screen.
+Inline elements are elements that occupy the full width of the screen.

 Lecture